 Background and activities

 Inflammation, the body’s natural process in early defense of foreign invaders or in endogenous processes as wound healing, is increasingly recognized as an essential player in disease.
 Behind an inflammatory process are cellular and protein players communicating in complex ways.
-Depending on the disturbance, different cellular or protein players might be involved.
-To understand these systems could help us developing new treatment points and strategies in the fights against various diseases for improved health and well beeing.
+Depending on the disturbance, different cellular or protein might be involved.
+To understand these systems could help us develop new treatment points and strategies in the fights against various diseases for improved health and wellbeing.

 Scientific, academic and artistic work